BauplanLabs/no-jvm-wap-with-iceberg/README.md

 pip install -r requirements.txt
 ```

-Fill the rest of the `.env` file with the following variables: `SLACK_TOKEN` and `SLACK_CHANNEL` are needed if you wish to send failure notifications to Slack - you can get a Bot Token by creating a new Slack App in your [Slack workspace](https://api.slack.com/tutorials/tracks/getting-a-token).`NESSIE_ENDPOINT` is the URL of the Nessie service you just deployed with the above setup script.
+Fill the rest of the `.env` file with the following variables: `SLACK_TOKEN` and `SLACK_CHANNEL` are needed if you wish to send failure notifications to Slack - you can get an App Bot Token by creating a new Slack App in your [Slack workspace](https://api.slack.com/tutorials/tracks/getting-a-token).`NESSIE_ENDPOINT` is the URL of the Nessie service you just deployed.

 #### AWS Lambda